MCDReforged/MCDReforged/readme.md

 - `vanilla_parser`: for Vanilla / Carpet / Fabric server
 - `paper_parser`: for Bukkit / Spiogt / Paper server
 - `bungeecord_parser`: for Bungeecord / Waterfall server.
 Please add `-Djline.terminal=jline.UnsupportedTerminal` before `-jar` in the start command for MCDR support.
-[From](https://www.spigotmc.org/wiki/start-up-parameters/)
+From [here](https://www.spigotmc.org/wiki/start-up-parameters/)

+`encoding`: The encoding method.
+By default just use `utf8`.
+If you are Chinese Windows user or something you can try `gbk` to avoid messy words

 `debug_mode`: Debug mode switch.
 Keep it as `false` unless necessary